 This book contains more than 1,000 conversation questions spanning 100 topics targeted towards intermediate or advanced ESL or EFL students.

 American Manners and Customs is an anthology of 22 easy-to-read articles from Easy English NEWS, our award-winning newspaper for newcomers.
-American Manners and Customs is for intermediate ESL students, as well as middle school, high school, and adult ESL students.
 American Manners and Customs enhances social interactions, helps newcomers avoid embarrassments, explains cultural customs, and builds vocabulary.
+Find all three books in the series.

 Basic Conversation Strategies is a prequel to the intermediate-level Conversation Strategies.
 One significant difference is that Basic Conversation Strategies has an important listening component.
 Conversation is, after all, not just speaking—it also involves listening, and a major part of the approach in this book includes training learners to be good listeners.